asdfish/scheme-rs-1/README.md

 ## Features currently unsupported by scheme-rs:

-- Records, and therefore conditions and error handling
+- Conditions and error handling
 - Ports and IO operations
+- Modules and libraries
 - Most API functions are not implemented
 - A large portion of lexical structures are missing; there's no way to specify recursive data structures
 - And many more that I cannot think of off the top of my head